carafelix/pandiff-vscode/README.md

 ### 0.1.5

-- add feature for keeping the output file via editing the config, defaults to false
+- add feature for keeping the output file via editing the extension settings
+- refactor extension settings to use vscode native settings

 ### 0.1.4